 - 1 chopped potato (make sure it's peeled first and cut out any green bits!)

 - 1 small tub of cottage cheese or plain yoghurt

 - Mix together all the ingredients and refrigerate until needed.

-- If you're short on time, why not use frozen vegetables?
+- If you're short on time, why not use a packed of mixed frozen vegetables?

-- When you're cooking for the family, chop a few more vegetables and refrigerate them or freeze them until needed.
+- When you're cooking for the family, chop a few extra vegetables and refrigerate them or freeze them until needed.

-above raw dog food recipes do not constitute a complete raw dog food
+above raw dog food recipes do not constitute a complete raw food

 diet; they are simply examples of meals that your dog may eat.